 Guests of today have higher expectations than ever, given the ease of access when it comes to exploring other options.
 Today we can choose between a kitschy-chic Airbnb in Brooklyn, a pod hotel in Tokyo, a quaint cottage in the Cotswolds, or even a penthouse suite in Dubai.
 Designers have a duty to ensure guests continue to choose cruise ships over alternative options.
 Of course, keeping up with guests’ ever-evolving wants is what these world-class design studios are best at, and why they are employed by the world’s most prestigious cruise lines.
-But what trends are ranking top in 2019?
+But what interior design trends are ranking top in 2019?

 Keeping it personal